 P.S.
 If the cost is a concern for your parents, Avid4 Adventure even offers payment plans for Overnight Camps in Colorado for 1st through 12th graders to help take that worry away!
 We even offer scholarships for our Overnight Camps in California and Colorado where 25-100% of the cost of camp could be covered.

-To receive more information (including discount info) about Avid4 Adventure Overnight Camps where kids of all skill and abilities take on new challenges in climbing, backpacking, whitewater rafting, kayaking and more, click the button below.
+To learn more about Avid4 Adventure Overnight Camps for 1st-12th graders where kids of all skill and abilities take on new challenges in climbing, backpacking, whitewater rafting, kayaking and more, click the button below.

 If your parents have other fears or concerns about sending you to overnight camp, read these articles: